 • Medical payments (MedPay): Medical payment coverage will pay up to 20 percent of medical bills for yourself and your passengers that are not covered by PIP, up to the limit of coverage that you carry.
 It does not matter who is at fault in the accident.
 Medical payment coverage will also cover you as a pedestrian or if you are riding in someone else’s vehicle.
 It does not have a deductible.
 It differs slightly from PIP in that it only covers medical expenses and not lost wages.

-• Uninsured or underinsured motorist coverage (UM): Uninsured motorist coverage pays for your medical bills (up to the limit you carry) if someone hits you with no insurance or does not have enough insurance to cover the claim.
+• Uninsured or underinsured motorist coverage (UM): Uninsured motorist coverage pays for damage (up to the limit you carry) if someone hits you who does not have insurance or enough insurance to cover the claim.

 • Roadside assistance: Roadside assistance covers basic vehicle repairs if your car breaks down on the side of the road.
 It also helps cover costs associated with towing, gas delivery, battery services, tire changes and more.

-• Gap insurance: Gap insurance is ideal for drivers who lease or finance a newer model vehicle.
+• Gap insurance: Gap insurance may be crucial for drivers who lease or finance their vehicles.
 After an accident, gap insurance pays for the difference between the car’s value and the remaining balance on the loan.

 Frequently asked questions

 • There are dozens of car insurance companies on the market, but they are not all created equal.
 Shopping around will help you find the best company for your needs.
-Bankrate has analyzed major car insurance carriers to help you find the best car insurance companies in Florida.
+Bankrate analyzed major car insurance carriers to help you find the best car insurance companies in Florida.
+Some of the top carriers include Allstate, State Farm, Progressive and Geico.

 • Although most states require your license and registration to match, Florida is one state that allows you to register your vehicle with an out-of-state license.
 If you’re not a resident of Florida, you can still register your vehicle under certain circumstances.
 For example, if you are temporarily working in Florida, you could register for a 90-day license plate.